|

 Shade, Part Shade Zones 5, 6, 7, 8

-Blechnum spicant is evergreen.
+Blechnum spicant is evergreen fern native to the Pacific Northwest.
 The sterile fronds grow horizontally around the upright fertile fronds which appear in midsummer.
 The sterile fronds are narrowly lance-shaped with blunt tipped individual segments.
 The overall effect is one of great symmetry.
 A Great Plant Picks selection.
 8 in. x 24 in.

 630-002 Bletilla striata